 The Division of Public Safety has made substantial progress in diversifying its officer pool and sensitizing them to the special concerns associated with overseeing public safety in a University community.
-More can be done, however, to increase the officers' involvement and identification with the community.
+More can be done, however, to increase the officers' involvement and identification with the community (we recognize that a greater emphasis on training will call for an increase in the training budget).
 With this involvement, the Public Safety officers can play an important role in defusing conflict and keeping trouble from happening.
 In-depth training in dealing with cultural differences and psychological/sociological training in policing an academic community are crucial; however, after that training, uniformed officers should also be involved in non-emergency settings with students.
 Since many students' first encounters with public safety officers occur when the officers are called to handle a problem, they may see each other as adversaries.
 If uniformed officers offer more informational and student training programs, particularly in the first year, they will be familiar faces to the students, who may then be more likely to trust them.